noobdigital87/dg_sprint_core/HowToUse.md

     end
 end)

 --[[
     3. Checks if the player is sprinting and moving.
 When both are true the draining is enabled and you caN add your logic ]]

--- Create a unique step name for draining functionality local step_name_2 = mod_name .. ":DRAIN"
+local step_name_2 = mod_name .. ":DRAIN"

--- Set the draining check interval (in seconds) local drain_interval = 0.2
+local drain_interval = 0.2

--- Register a step that manages stamina/hunger drain dg_sprint_core.register_step(step_name_2, drain_interval, function(player, dtime)
+dg_sprint_core.register_step(step_name_2, drain_interval, function(player, dtime)

     -- Check if the player should lose stamina/hunger while sprinting local should_drain = dg_sprint_core.is_draining(player)